yschaeff/cncd/README.md

 - No serial port auto discovery.
 - No interface for humans, no webserver.

-## Your features and non-features conflict you twat!
+## Your features and non-features conflict!

 You are absolutely right.
 Allow me to explain some of them.